-- i. analyse the content, context, language, structure, technique and style of text(s) and the relationshipamong texts - ii. analyse the effects of the creator's choices on an audience - iii. justify opinions and ideas, using examples, explanations and terminology - iv. evaluate similarities and differences by connecting features across and within genres and texts.
+- i. identify and explain the content, context, language, structure, technique and style of text(s) and therelationships among texts - ii. identify and explain the effects of the creator's choices on an audience - iii. justify opinions and ideas, using examples, explanations and terminology - iv. interpret similarities and differences in features within and between genres and texts.

-Achievement level Level descriptor 0 The student does not reach a standard described by any of the descriptors below.
-1-2 i. provides limited analysis of the content, context, language, structure, technique and style of text(s) and the relationship among texts ii. provides limited analysis of the effects of the creator's choices on an audience iii. rarely justifies opinions and ideas with examples or explanations; uses little or no terminology iv. evaluates few similarities and differences by making minimal connections in features across and within genres and texts.
-3-4 i. provides adequate analysis of the content, context, language, structure, technique and style of text(s) and the relationship among texts ii. provides adequate analysis of the effects of the creator's choices on an audience iii. justifies opinions and ideas with some examples and explanations, though this may not be consistent; uses some terminology iv. evaluates some similarities and differences by making adequate connections in features across and within genres and texts.
-5-6 i. competently analyses the content, context, language, structure, technique, style of text(s) and the relationship among texts ii. competently analyses the effects of the creator's choices on an audience iii. sufficiently justifies opinions and ideas with examples and explanations; uses accurate terminology iv. evaluates similarities and differences by making substantial connections in features across and within genres and texts.
-7-8 i. provides perceptive analysis of the content, context, language, structure, technique, style of text(s) and the relationship among texts ii. perceptively analyses the effects of the creator's choices on an audience iii. gives detailed justification of opinions and ideas with a range of examples, and thorough explanations; uses accurate terminology iv. perceptively compares and contrasts by making extensive connections in features across and within genres and texts.
+Achievement Level descriptor 0 The student does not reach a standard described by any of the descriptors below.
+The student: 1-2 i. provides minimal identification or explanation of the content, context, language, structure, technique and style, and does not explain therelationships among texts ii. provides minimal identification and explanation of the effects of the creator's choices on an audience iii. rarely justifies opinions and ideas with examples or explanations; uses little or no terminology iv. interprets few similarities and differences in features within and between genres and texts.
+The student: 3-4 i. provides adequate identification and explanation of the content, context, language, structure, technique and style, and some explanation of therelationships among texts ii. provides adequate identification and explanation of the effects of the creator's choices on an audience iii. justifies opinions and ideas with some examples and explanations, though this may not be consistent; uses some terminology iv. interprets some similarities and differences in features within and between genres and texts.
+The student: 5-6 i. provides substantial identification and explanation of the content, context, language, structure, technique and style, and explains the relationships among texts ii. provides substantial identification and explanation of the effects of the creator's choices on an audience iii. sufficiently justifies opinions and ideas with examples and explanations; uses accurate terminology iv. competently interprets similarities and differences in features within and between genres and texts.
+The student: 7-8 i. provides perceptive identification and explanation of the content, context, language, structure, technique and style, and explains the relationships among texts thoroughly ii. provides perceptive identification and explanation of the effects of the creator's choices on an audience iii. gives detailed justification of opinions and ideas with a range of examples, and thorough explanations; uses accurate terminology iv. perceptively compares and contrasts features within and between genres and texts.

-Criterion B: Organizing - Year 5
+Criterion B: Organizing

-- i. employ organizational structures that serve the context and intention - ii. organize opinions and ideas in a sustained, coherent and logical manner - iii. use referencing and formatting tools to create a presentation style suitable to the context and intention.
+- i. employ organizational structures that serve the context and intention - ii. organize opinions and ideas in a coherent and logical manner - iii. use referencing and formatting tools to create a presentation style suitable to the context and intention.